 Two Kinds of Vaccines

-Preventive vaccines train your immune system to "recognize" and fight off HIV before the virus causes a long-term infection and makes you sick.
-They're for people who are HIV-negative.
+A preventive vaccine would train your immune system to "recognize" and fight off HIV before the virus causes infection and makes you sick.
+They would be for people who are HIV-negative.
 Someday, a vaccine may be able to prevent HIV infection in all, most, or some people.

-Because they don't contain any live virus, these vaccines can't give you HIV.
-But they might prompt your immune system to make antibodies that would show up on a blood test and give you a false positive result.
+Because they don't contain any live virus, a preventive vaccine could not give you HIV.
+But it might prompt your immune system to make antibodies that would show up on a blood test and give you a false positive result.

 Vaccine Testing and Clinical Trials